qwasium/ssh-memo/README.md

 ## Actors

-Throughout this document, I willverbosely clarify which is the `ssh server` and `ssh client`.
+Throughout this document, I will verbosely clarify which is the `ssh server` and `ssh client`.

 Every web article and tutorial fucks up on which is which.
-They should be purged.
+All those web article should be purged.

 Here I will use the following term.